jgcfyidev/jgcfyi/content/6-Action.md

 # 6
 <h1 style="margin:0;">Action</h1>

-<span class="blurb">Capable new tools for collaborative action are poised to shift
+<mark class="blurb">Capable new tools for collaborative action are poised to shift
 sovereignty back to small communities at more appropriate fidelity of empowered placemaking.
-Together, these tools can help us build a persistent community memory capable of carrying our places forward with vitality.</span>
+Together, these tools can help us build a persistent community memory capable of carrying our places forward with vitality.</mark>

 ---
 {{<nav prevText="← 5.
 Tools" prevLink="/5-Tools" nextLink="https://discord.gg/MMMeyWZZtj" nextText="Chat on Discord →">}}